fluencelabs/p2p-fileshare/README.md

 ## What

-Application to share files between two browsers utilizing external storage backend (IPFS).
-IPFS is orchestrated via functions that are called by clients, and no file transmission happens on the Fluence side.
+Application to share files between two browsers utilizing external storage backend.
+That storage here is IPFS, and it is orchestrated via functions that are called by clients, and no file transmission happens on the Fluence side.

 ## How?
 One client can advertize a file on the Fluence network, so another client can download it.
 To advertise a file with hash `QmFile`, the client announces to the network that a function `IPFS_QmFile` is now available.
 To download a file, another client calls that function and receives the address of an IPFS node as a result, it can then download the file from that IPFS node.